 If the applicant meets all statutory and court requirements and understands that there are statutory obligations, such as reporting requirements and accounting of expenses, which a guardian must meet, the court generally appoints the guardian unless the guardianship is being contested.

 If a guardian is named in a Will, a probate judge may construe it as a preference, but the judge is not required to honor the request.
-The child’s best interest must be considered by the court.
+The court must consider the child’s best interest.

 Why contacting Slater & Zurz LLP may be the best thing to do